 Click Get Help to learn more about ways you can get help immediately.

 If you have been sexually assaulted, it is important to seek medical care as soon as possible.
 Your need for treatment is, and should be considered, an emergency even if there are no visible signs of physical injury.
 Taking care of your health at this time is an important step in the healing process and could provide you with more options later.
 It is important to seek medical care in order to:

 A Sexual Assault Awareness Program Coordinator can provide confidential support and guidance specific to your needs.
-The coordinators are trained to provide support specific to cases of sexual assault.
+The coordinators are trained to provide support specific to cases of sexual assault, relationship violence, stalking or harassment.
 You can speak to a coordinator anonymously, and you are not required to report an incident or pursue charges of any sort.

-Sexual Assault Peer Advisors (SAPAs) are current students trained to support victims of sexual assault.
+Sexual Assault Peer Advisors (SAPAs) are current students trained to support victims/survivors of sexual assault.

 Learn about reporting procedures here.

 You can contact Hanover PD at 603-643-2222 and ask hypothetical questions, talk with a SAAP Coordinator 603-646-9414 or talk with a WISE Advocate 1-866-348-9473 to learn more about pursuing legal charges.
 A SAAP Coordinator or WISE Advocate could accompany you to the police station as well.

 Last Updated: 5/23/14